bsierieb1/xdasi-bio-2021-archive/docs/learning_r/introduction_to_r/index.md

 Many users think of R as a statistics system.
 We prefer to think of it as an environment within which statistical techniques are implemented.
 R can be extended (easily) via packages.
 There are about eight packages supplied with the R distribution and many more are available through the CRAN family of Internet sites covering a very wide range of modern statistics.

 R has its own LaTeX-like documentation format, which is used to supply comprehensive documentation, both on-line in a number of formats and in hardcopy.

+## RStudio

+R can be used directly on the commandline, however this is not the most convenient way to interact with R. Instead, the preferred way to interact with R is to use [**RStudio**](https://www.rstudio.com/products/rstudio/), an integrated development environment (IDE) for that provides a much richer interface for writing and running R code.
+It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.

+In addition, RStudio supports the production of R markdown files that can be rendered as static PDF, HTML, or Word documents.
+It also enables direct production of slide presentations and dynamic web pages that enable interactive data exploration.

+RStudio is available in open source and commercial editions and runs on the desktop (Windows, Mac, and Linux) or in a browser connected to RStudio Server or RStudio Workbench (Debian/Ubuntu, Red Hat/CentOS, and SUSE Linux).

 -   [Installing R](installing_r.md)